peace-and-harmony/Projects/README.md

 ## Exploratory Data Analysis
 Obviously, the covid-19 pandemic hindered the development of plenty areas, e.g. business, internationalism.
 At the beginning of the pandemic, some academic labs are closed and a lot of experiments are delayed.
 It's interesting to analize whether the pandemic indeed slow down the development of academia.

+Topic word score.
+After fit and transform, Bertopic generated corresponding embedding space which can be utilized for further analysis.
+First of all, it's important to know how many topics over the 16276 articles from 1873 to 2021 of the Nature.
+There are around 240 topics recognized from the abstract pool.
+For illustration, top 6 topics and three personal interested topics are presented in Fig. 1.

 ## Citation

 ```bibtex